DUNE/femb_doc/test_stand_expert/OscillatorTesting/README.md

 Introduction
 -------------------------
 100 MHz oscillators go through 3 thermal cycle.
 In each thermal cycle, room temperature oscillators are submerged in LN2 and are powered cycled 50 time.
 In each cycle, the measured frequency is extracted and saved.
-At the end of the the power cycles, summary of the results will be printed out.
+At the end of the the power cycles, summary of the results is printed out.

 Setup
 -------------------------
 Below is the picture of the oscillator testing setup.
 Channel 3 of the DC power supply (RIGOL TECHNOLOGIES, DP832) provides 3.3 V to the test board.
 The output from the test board are connected to the 4 channels of the digital oscilloscope (Rigol Technologies, DS1074B).
 ![Oscillator testing](WholeSetup.png)

 Below is the picture of the close-up of the test board.
 Oscilloscope channel corresponding to each socket is also shown.
 Please note that the small dot in the oscillator should be towards the mentioned end.
 ![Oscillator testing](TestBoard.png)